The 10 Minnesota Cities With The Largest Black Population For 2026

 • The city with the largest African American population in Minnesota is Waite Park based on the most recent Census data.

-• The least African American city in Minnesota is Wyoming.
+• The least African American city in Minnesota is New Prague.

 Cities With Highest Black Population In Minnesota Map